phungorquan/8051-Real-Time-Clock/README.md

 # 8051-Real-Time-Clock
-Using 8051 to create a clock
+Using 8051 to create a clock with out using DS1307 Just using raw code.